maruina/go-infrabin/chart/go-infrabin/README.md

 Install the chart with the release name `goinfra`:

-1. Create the flux namespace:
+1. Create the `infrabin` namespace:

     ```console
     kubectl create namespace infrabin